clvcooke-academic/clvcooke-academic.github.io/_pages/about.md

 Key Projects
 ======
-1. Investigating how surprising reminders let episodic memories be updated (behavior & fMRI)
+1. Investigating how surprising reminders let episodic memories be updated
-2. Changing beliefs and intentions about risky behaviors during the COVID-19 pandemic (behavior)
+2. Changing beliefs and intentions about risky behaviors during the COVID-19 pandemic
-3. Exploring how the motivational and affective context of learning shapes responses to prediction error (behavior & fMRI)
+3. Exploring how the motivational and affective context of learning shapes responses to prediction error
-4. Modeling the relationship between episodic memory and model-based reinforcement learning (behavior, computational modelling, & fMRI)
+4. Modeling the relationship between episodic memory and model-based reinforcement learning